hyperledger-solang/solang/docs/language.rst

 .. note::

     When using the Ethereum Foundation Solidity compiler, library are a special contract type and libraries are called using `delegatecall`.
-Parity Substrate has no ``deletegatecall`` functionality so Solang statically links the library calls into your contract code.
+Parity Substrate has no ``delegatecall`` functionality so Solang statically links the library calls into your contract code.
 This does make for larger contract code, however this reduces the call overhead and make it possible to do compiler optimizations across library and contract code.